20lives/dmote/doc/options.md

 #### Parameter `distance`

-The horizontal distance in mm between the furtest key in the row and the roof of the rear housing.
+The horizontal distance in mm between the furthest key in the row and the roof of the rear housing.

 #### Parameter `height`